William Cooper (priest): St Luke's Hostel and the Homes of St Barnabas

-In 1892, the newly married couple began the two tasks that were to occupy the next eight years of their lives; the founding of St Luke's Hospital and the Homes of St Barnabas.
-By 1894 the St Luke's Hostel and Nursing Home was established governed by the council.
-He then went on to lay particular stress on something that had been in Cooper's mind from the beginning, namely that convalescent homes might eventually be provided in the country.
-The idea of forming a community of retired Anglican clergy began in the mind of Cooper around 1890.
+In 1892, the newly married couple began the two projects that were to occupy the next eight years of their lives; the founding of St Luke's Hospital and the Homes of St Barnabas.
+Cooper became secretary of St Luke’s Council and by 1894 the St Luke's Hostel and Nursing Home was established.

+The idea of forming a community of retired Anglican clergy came to Cooper in 1890.
 While visiting on the south coast, he and a friend discovered dozens of retired priests, without any income, living in workhouses.
 He determined to do something, and set about the task of founding a new community, of which he was to become the first Warden.